Privacy, copyright and disclaimer

 - we reasonably believe that it is necessary for our diplomatic or consular functions or activities.

-The third parties that we may disclose your personal information to or who may collect personal information on our behalf, include but are not limited to:
+The types of parties that we may share your personal information with, or who may collect personal information on our behalf, include but are not limited to:

-- suppliers and other third parties with whom we have commercial relationships (for example, for research and programs directly related to one of our functions), and
+- suppliers and other third parties with whom we have commercial relationships (for example, for research and programs directly related to one of our functions)

 We may need to provide your personal information to an overseas recipient as part of our work.